 Fern Turning Yellow and Drooping

 - Symptoms.
-Ferns leaves turning yellow and drooping.
+Fern leaves turning yellow and drooping.

 - Causes.
-Watering too often, so that the soil is saturated, rather then consistently moist.
+Watering too often, so that the soil is saturated, rather than consistently moist.
 Pots without drainage holes in the base.
-The use of saucers and trays underneath the pot prevents excess water escaping properly, causing water to pool around the base of the fern.
+The use of saucers and trays underneath the pot prevents excess water from escaping properly, causing water to pool around the base of the fern.

 Ferns grow naturally in rich organic soils that retain moisture yet have a well draining structure that allows excess water to drain away from the roots, so that the surrounding soil does not remain boggy.

-- Water the fern too often so that the soil is saturated, rather then just consistently moist.
+- Water the fern too often so that the soil is saturated, rather than just consistently moist.

-- The use of decorative outer pots which do not have drainage holes and cause excess water to pool around the roots of your fern.
+- The use of decorative outer pots that do not have drainage holes and cause excess water to pool around the roots of your fern.